open-contracting/deploy/docs/develop/update/languages.rst

 `Ruby Version Manager (RVM) <https://rvm.io>`__ is used instead of `apt <https://ubuntu.com/server/docs/package-management>`__, to install any `version of Ruby <https://www.ruby-lang.org/en/downloads/releases/>`__.

-In the service's Pillar file, add, for example:
+In the server's Pillar file, add, for example:

 .. code-block:: yaml